DanyStinson/Amazon-Textract-hOCR/README.md

-# Amazon-Textract-hOCR
+# Amazon Textract to hOCR
 Convert your Amazon Textract results to hOCR output.

-**[08/2021]** Currently available for single page operations.
-PNG/JPG files allowed.

-### Next implementations:
-- Multi-page operations
-- Form, Tables and Expenses operations

 ### Usage Instructions

-- Download the **single-page.py** file located in the code folder.
-- Configure your **aws cli** credentials and region.
+The code necessary for transforming Amazon Textract text extraction results to hOCR output is located in code/hocrOuput.py.

+To make the code work you will need to install the following packages via pip:
-- Install the [yattag](https://www.yattag.org/download-install) package (used for HTML generation)
+- [Yattag](https://www.yattag.org/download-install) package (used for HTML generation)
+- [Textract-Caller](https://github.com/aws-samples/amazon-textract-textractor/tree/master/caller) to make calls to Amazon Textract

-- Inside **single-page.py**, in the main function, replace the *bucket* and *filename* with your own location.
-Remember to use PNG or JPG files located in your Amazon S3 bucket.
+Inside **code/hocrOuput.py**, in the main function, replace the *input_document_url* with your document location in Amazon S3.

-- Run the script, it will generate an output.html file
+Run the script, it will generate an output html file.

 ### Output example
 ![Example]( images/textract-hocr-example.png)